Noaaan/MythicMetals/PATCHNOTES.md

 - New Raw Runite sprite
 - New Prometheum Armor sprites
 - Tweaked Midas Gold Swords
+- New Quadrillum Tools
+- New Celestium Armor Items and Tools

-The following materials received new block and ingot textures (#191):
+The following materials received new block and ingot textures (#191, #199):

 - Celestium
 - Quadrillum